Vladimir E. Zakharov

-Zakharov was awarded the Dirac Medal in 2003 for his contributions to the theory of turbulence, with regard to the exact results and the prediction of inverse cascades, and for "putting the theory of wave turbulence on a firm mathematical ground by finding turbulence spectra as exact solutions and solving the stability problem, and in introducing the notion of inverse and dual cascades in wave turbulence."
+Zakharov was awarded the Dirac Medal in 2003 for his contributions to the theory of turbulence, with regard to the exact results and the prediction of inverse cascades, and for "putting the theory of wave turbulence on a firm mathematical ground by finding turbulence spectra as exact solutions and solving the stability problem, and in introducing the notion of inverse and dual cascades in wave turbulence".

-Vladimir Zakharov is also a poet.
-He has published several books of poetry in Russia and his works regularly appear in periodicals.
+Vladimir Zakharov was also a poet.
+He published several books of poetry in Russia and his works regularly appeared in periodicals, such as Novy Mir, in the 1990s and 2000s.
 A collection of his poetry in an English translation The Paradise for Clouds was published in the UK in 2009.

-Biography
+Personal life and education

-Vladimir Zakharov was born in Kazan, Russian SFSR in 1939, to Evgeniy and Elena Zakharov, an engineer and a schoolteacher.
+Vladimir Zakharov was born in Kazan, to Evgeniy and Elena Zakharov, an engineer and a schoolteacher.
 He studied at the Moscow Power Engineering Institute and at the Novosibirsk State University, where he received his specialist degree in physics in 1963 and his Candidate of Sciences degree in 1966, studying under Roald Sagdeev.

-Vladimir Zakharov is married, he has 3 sons.
-Also, he writes poems and his works were published in Novy Mir in 1990-s and 2000-s.
+Zakharov was married and had three sons.
+He died in August 2023, at the age of 84.